tencentyun/intlcloud-documents/yehe_doc/域名与网站/SSL 证书/最佳实践/Nginx 服务器证书安装_intl_en.md

      - `1_cloud.tencent.com_bundle.crt`: certificate file
      - `2_cloud.tencent.com.key`: private key file
   - CSR file content: `cloud.tencent.com.csr` file
->!The CSR file is uploaded by you or generated online by the system when you apply for the certificate and is provided to the CA. It is irrelevant to the installation.
+>!The CSR file is uploaded by you or generated online by the system when you apply for the certificate and is provided to the CA. It is not relevant to installation.
 2. Log in to the Nginx server using WinSCP (a tool copying files between a local computer and a remote computer).
-3. Copy the obtained `1_cloud.tencent.com_bundle.crt` certificate file and `2_cloud.tencent.com.key` private key file from the local directory to the `/usr/local/nginx/conf` directory of the Nginx server (this is the default Nginx installation directory needs to be adjusted as needed).
+3. Copy the obtained `1_cloud.tencent.com_bundle.crt` certificate file and `2_cloud.tencent.com.key` private key file from the local directory to the `/usr/local/nginx/conf` directory of the Nginx server (this is the default Nginx installation directory and needs to be adjusted as needed).
 4. Log in to the Nginx server remotely by using a login tool such as [PuTTY](https://intl.cloud.tencent.com/document/product/213/32502).
 5. Edit the `conf/nginx.conf` configuration file in the Nginx root directory by modifying the following:
 >?